WED-2023/319068789/README.md

 Used by the website to define the visual presentation and layout of its components. <br />
 It combines multiple colors, design principles and interactive features to enhance the user experience on the website.

+# images <br />
+Contains all the image files displayed on the site.